 What Causes Concrete Spalling?

-Freeze-thaw damage due to our Rochester, NY, weather: When water seeps into your concrete and freezes, it expands which can cause the surface to chip.
+Freeze-thaw damage due to our Upstate New York, weather: When water seeps into your concrete and freezes, it expands which can cause the surface to chip, and crack.

 Rebar Corrosion: When underlying metal rebar within the concrete corrodes, it pushes against the concrete and causes spalling.